Hattie Lloyd 09/03/19

 The building itself is well worth exploring (they offer regular photography walks and backstage tours, if that’s up your street), and it’s open all day, every day, making it a good spot for getting a bit of work done; browsing the shop, stacked with books and quirky gifts; or exploring the free installations and displays that pop up on the ground floor.
 Of course, the greatest draws are the performances, talks, workshops and exhibitions taking place within its walls.
 Here’s what you can expect:

 There’s a densely packed programme of performative art, too, with short runs and regular appearances from international touring companies meaning that there’s something new on every week – and, chances are, there’s something for you.
 Unless, of course, you’re the kind of person who wouldn’t be interested in 360° virtual reality ‘immersive’ documentaries; stirring monologues; show premieres from award-winning playwrights; interpretive dance pieces inspired by poetry; performances by the Royal Shakespeare Company; musicals; or ballet troupes visiting from the other side of the world (see what’s on here).

 But even then, you’d probably be interested in –

 Three intimate cinemas play host to screenings of current releases, cult classics, foreign language flicks, obscure arthouse films, documentaries and recordings of West End theatre shows.
-There’s also a different festival on practically every month, celebrating particular directors, actors or epochs in cinema, from cyborgs in 60s anime to contemporary Iranian film.
+There’s also a different festival on practically every month, celebrating particular directors, actors or epochs in cinema, from cyborgs in 60s anime to contemporary Iranian film, and in August they screen films outdoors against their brutalist architecture.
 Find out what’s on now, and book, HERE.

 As well as Q&As, talks and panel discussions with artists, thinkers and activists, the Barbican has plenty of opportunities to get involved, too.
 There’s masterclasses for emerging creatives, as well as drop-in workshops on all kinds of topics and activities that you might just want to learn more about, from architectural lino printing to an introduction to Polish cinema.